Egg Salad, Smoked Duke’s, Yolk Jam & Brioche

 The Process

-Easy to make, with flavor that speaks for itself.
+Easy to make, with a flavor that speaks for itself.

 The most challenging part is waiting for the egg yolks to cure